 Evrysdi®

-Evrysdi® is an FDA- approved therapy indicated for the treatment of spinal muscular atrophy (SMA) in pediatric and adult patients.
-It has been studied in a population that included SMA patients that were pre-symptomatic, Type 1, 2, and 3 from newborn to 60 years of age.
-Evrysdi is a survival of motor neuron 2 (SMN2) splicing modifier.
+Evrysdi® is an FDA- approved therapy indicated for the treatment of spinal muscular atrophy (SMA) in pediatric and adult patients with SMA.
+It has been studied in a population that included patients that were pre-symptomatic, Type 1, 2, and 3 from newborn to 60 years of age.
+Evrysdi is a survival motor neuron 2 (SMN2) splicing modifier.

 About Evrysdi®

-• Evrysdi® (risdiplam), marketed by Genentech, a member of the Roche Group, is an FDA-approved in pediatric and adult patients for all ages and types of SMA
+• Evrysdi® (risdiplam), marketed by Genentech, a member of the Roche Group, is FDA-approved for the treatment of SMA in pediatric and adult patients of all ages and types of SMA

-• Evrysdi® dosing is based on safety and efficacy across SMA types studied
+• Evrysdi® dosing is based on age and body weight

 • Many SMA healthcare providers across the U.S. prescribe Evrysdi®.
-You can search some of them on our map locator tool
+You can search some of them with our Find a Treatment Center tool

 • To find insurance policies and payer information for Evrysdi®, please click here